Xperaz/OOP-Hard-Parts/Notes/8-Subclassing-with-new-and-call.md

 console.log(user1); // { name: 'azedine', score: 11 }
 ```

-for normal its strait forward as before, but the problem will occur when want to scale solution to create subclass.
+When scaling the solution to create a subclass, a problem may occur even though it works fine with a small use case.

-**creating a paid user**:
+## Create PaidUser Subclass  using our earlier solution 2

 ```
 function UserCreator(name, score) {